pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 ##### 2.3.2 If the next node is not traceable
 If the next node is not traceable, your `ServiceType` must have the `TERMINAL` property.

 If you want to record the *destinationId*, it must also have the `INCLUDE_DESTINATION_ID` property.
-If you records *destinationId*, server map will show a node per destinationId even if they have same *endPoint*.
+If you record *destinationId*, server map will show a node per destinationId even if they have same *endPoint*.

-Also, the `ServiceType` must be of DB client or Cache client category.
+Also, the `ServiceType` must be a DB client or Cache client category.
 Note that you do not need to concern yourself about the terms "DB" or "Cache", as any plugin tracing a client library with non-traceable target server may use them.
 The only difference between "DB" and "Cache" is the time range of the response time histogram ("Cache" having smaller intervals for the histogram).

 #### 2.4 Asynchronous task